intns/Text-Search/README.md

 # Text-Search
-A simple text file searching program
+A tiny program made for searching text files Notepad++ doesn't want to